mahoneyz/P4_WebOptimization/README.md

 --incorporated the newwidth variable into the line changing the style.width

---moved pizzasDiv outside the for loop. [line 514]
+--moved pizzasDiv outside the for loop.

 --changed uses of querySelectorAll to getElementsByClassName where appropriate